 }

-After importing the time standard library, we can call the time.Now() function - which will return the current system time.
+After importing the time standard library, we call the time.Now() function, which returns the current system time.

 Calling the String() method returns the time as a formatted string.